Rotimi-28/employee-tracker/README.md

   . mysql
   . console.table
 # Installation
-  To run this program you will need to install the npm nodejs, inquirer, console.table, mysql and you will need to create a database using the provided       schema
+  To run this program you will need to install the npm nodejs, inquirer, console.table, mysql and you will need to create a database using the provided schema then,
+  run: npm start on the command on your local machine.

 # Athur
   Rotimi-28

+[Screenshot 2024-05-26 at 21.44.21]